 Before the Werribee Bowls Club ever existed on the Chirnside Park site, there was in fact a croquet club which was used for the first time on Saturday 14th March 1907.
 The croquet club was part of was a very active sports and social scene in the Shire of Werribee.

 On 2nd January, 1922 Rev. W.H.
 Ash introduced a deputation of ladies, comprising the popular postmistress of the time Miss O’Brien as well as Mesdames O.S Wilson and F. Beamish asking the support of the association in forming a bowling green in the park.
-Miss O’Brien received a very liberal response from the residents of Werribee receiving promises of over thirty pounds that proved enough to establish a bowling green.
-Work began preparing the playing green adjoining the croquet lawn in early February 1922.
+Miss O’Brien received a very liberal response from the residents of Werribee receiving promises of over thirty pounds that proved enough to establish a bowling green and acquiring a section of the croquet lawn for lawn bowls.
+Work began preparing the playing green in early February 1922.

 The Werribee Bowling Green was officially opened on 2nd March 1922 by the president of the Shire Cr P.R.
 Bayley who was also the president of the Club.
 In his address he pleasingly referred to the popularity of the pastime which until recent years had been looked upon as an old man’s game but he was glad to see that many of the young men were taking an active interest in it and in many instances were showing their superiority over their elders.
 It was a branch of sport in which not only men but women also could take part and he hoped that those ladies present would avail themselves of the opportunity to become members.
 It was also one of the many branches of sport into which gambling element never entered and he considered it should be commended and supported if only for this alone.